ramyhelow/Udacity_PopularMoviesStage2_Proj3/README.md

 Parsing and displaying data received as JSON from TheMovieDB.org API
 Can also handle network status and network failures.

+## API Key
+Please go to res/values/strings.xml and put your API_KEY in the 'tmdb_api_key' tag

 ## Contact Info
 You can connect with me through: